Shuttle/Shuttle.Core.Data.Http/README.md

 Shuttle.Core.Data.Http
 ======================

-IDatabaseConnectionCache implementation for use in web/wcf scenarios.
+`IDatabaseContextCache` implementation for use in web/wcf scenarios.